Much like everyone else, we at the Anambas Foundation entered the year 2020 feeling...

 Taking a trip is a great idea for everyone as it lightens the load of entertaining,

-meaning you can spend quality family time together without the host consumed with
+meaning you can spend quality family time together without the host being consumed with

 planning, cooking and cleaning during the stay.